nwilson314/bevy-2048/README.md

 # Bevy-2048

 A simple Rust remake of the [2048 game](https://play2048.co/) using the Bevy Game Engine.
-Follows the tutorial in excellent [Rust Adventure series](https://www.rustadventure.dev/).
+Follows the tutorial in the excellent [Rust Adventure series](https://www.rustadventure.dev/).

 ## To Play
 First you need to [install Rust and Cargo](https://doc.rust-lang.org/book/ch01-01-installation.html).
 On Linux or macOS you can run: